pingcap/docs-tidb-operator/en/build-multi-aws-eks.md

 - Install [Helm 3](https://helm.sh/docs/intro/install/).
 You need to use Helm to install TiDB Operator.

-- Complete all steps in [Getting started with Amazon EKS – eksctl](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html).
+- Complete all steps in [Getting started with Amazon EKS—eksctl](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html).

     This tutorial includes the following tasks: